Shlokatadistance/FalconX/README.md

 6. The 'MainFile' is concerned with the token pair, while 'PoolSide' is concerned with the uniswap pool.

 7. If the goal is to estabilish a full scale crypto-trading or poolside analytics platform, capable of adding liquidity, carrying out purchase orders and communicate effectively with token pools, the package uniswap-python can be used, with reference to https://uniswap-python.com/api.html#uniswap.Uniswap.
 Connections are estabilished using environment variables, using either Infura_url or w3, with the address and private keys being provided by the user.

+Observations

+1. CryptoCurrencies are location specific, there is a huge emphasis on the location of a transaction on the chain or the block being referred to while making an analysis.
+As compared to the stock trading, which traditionally takes the aid of platforms such as Quandl and is a more 'macro-focus' in its approach, crypto's are about every intricate transaction of the chain being considered, Ethereum in our case.

+2. Given GraphQL's unique approach, data extraction is not achieved through primitive api referencing, instead the code must incorporate the query commands.